Have my brain tied behind my back just to make it fair.

 Did I adequately set this up now that you've heard the bite?

-So if you go apply for a job that this guy's hired by XYZ widget company, hires Stanford Professor Michael Kacinski to analyze a series of applicants.
+So if you go apply for a job that this guy's hired by, this is an XYZ widget company, hires Stanford professor Michael Kaczynski to analyze a series of applicants.

-He's gonna find out what they like and don't like on Facebook, and he's gonna he's gonna run it through his own formula that he alone is set up, and then he's gonna tell the employer, well, yeah, okay, candidate A here is X, Y, and Z because this candidate likes Lady Gaga.
+And then he's going to tell the employer, well, yeah, okay, candidate A here is X, Y, and Z because this candidate likes Lady Gaga.

 Even down to whether or not you get hired.

-So the next time you're putting down likes, dislikes, thumbs up, thumbs down, whatever on Facebook, you better you better think about it.
+So the next time you're putting down likes, dislikes, thumbs up, thumbs down, whatever on Facebook, you better think about it.

 No, I didn't play the bite because I'm in it, because I'm in everything.

-Although I do find it fat people who liked Ford Motor or Rush Limbar more conventional.
+Although I do find it fat, people who liked Ford Motor or Rush Limbaugh are more conventional.

 That's good.